The best time for a new year resolution is not January, but October!

 – Social/Emotional: as I wrote last time, I am back in Bermeo, my hometown, after many years living abroad.
 My obvious target here is to reconnect with family and friends.
 The bond is still there, but in some cases, I need to rebuild it a bit.
 I want to be more loving to the people who are important in my life.
 I also intend to visit some good friends I haven’t seen for a while.

 – Mental: I have abandoned you for a while, dear reader.
-I haven’t written much the last couple of months, which is something I regret.
-My most important resolution in this area is writing more and publishing articles in my blog more frequently.
-Learning never stops, so apart from writing, I would like to keep learning about the future of work, people development, talent management, coaching, and any other topic that might pick my interest for a while, as it often happens.
+I haven’t written much in the last couple of months, which is something I regret.
+My most important resolution in this area is to write more and publish articles on my blog more frequently.
+Learning never stops, so apart from writing, I would like to keep learning about the Future of Work, people development, talent management, coaching, and any other topic that might pick my interest for a while, as it often happens.

 – Spiritual: I am not meditating as much as I used to do a few months ago, and I noticed it.
 My resolution here again is to meditate every day, at least ten minutes.
 I would also like to serve other people better.
 I am still figuring out how, but this is important for me, and I don’t do enough of it.